JCRONG96/label_maturity/README.md

 # Tomato Ripeness Annotation Tool

+This project is developed by Jiacheng Rong et al. from China Agricultural Univerisity.

 This project provides a tool for annotating tomato ripeness using a simple graphical user interface (GUI) built with OpenCV.
 The tool allows the user to select regions of interest (ROIs) in images, compute hue-based ripeness levels, and record occlusion status.

 ## Features